ahnj/snowfla/content/posts/opnsense-att-gateway-bypass.md

 tags: ["usg", "opnsense", "att", "fiber", "pfatt"]
 ---

 All I wanted was a graph of real-time broadband utilization of my household.
-A fully [Unifi](https://unifi-network.ui.com/)'ed network sure looks pretty, but [USG](https://www.amazon.com/dp/B00LV8YZLK?tag=jisge-20) just couln't do it.
+A fully [Unifi](https://unifi-network.ui.com/)'ed network sure looks pretty, but [USG](https://www.amazon.com/dp/B00LV8YZLK?tag=jisge-20) just couldn't do it.
 Times have changed.
 Many home networks are wired up for 1.0 Gbps, and today's open source firewalls have the features I need.
 Like real-time traffic graphs.
 My trusty USG served me well for years, but off to the ebay it goes.

 In its place, I put together some OPNsense hardware and configured it to bypass AT&T Fiber CPE (BW210-700).
-Here's how I did it.ds
+Here's how I did it.

 First the easy part: purchase and assemble the hardware.